rahpaere/outcomes/programming-outcomes.md

 -   Discuss memory as a resource.
 -   Assign appropriate scope and lifetime to each variable in a program.

-### Connect a program to its environment, such that information can be input and output.
+### Communicate input and output with a program's environment.

 -   Access arguments and options provided when a program is run. *i.e. command-line arguments*